 I have never been a fan of Nora Ephron's film work, but I have to admit that the lady does surround herself with top-notch talent behind the camera.
 The capable and varied lensing by John Lindley ("Pleasantville") gives the film a crisp look.
 Production designer Dan Davis, a three-time Ephron collaborator, catches the 80's feel, though that period is less distinctive than the 60's and 70's.
 Other tech tasks are also well handled.

 "Lucky Numbers" isn't hurt by the formula story and benefits greatly from the talented cast.
 There is ample humor, though little suspense.
 Nora Ephron proves herself a competent filmmaker and takes on the crime caper with professional ability.
 It's not as wild and wacky as "The Hot Rock" (a film I highly recommend), but it has its moments and its laughs.
-I had a good time and give it a B-.
+I had a good time.